-Canadian cannabis regulator Health Canada is reminding licensed producers that their THC and CBD potency labels must reflect laboratory testing results for each individual lot of cannabis.
+Canadian cannabis regulator Health Canada is reminding licensed producers that their THC and CBD potency labels must reflect laboratory testing results for each individual lot of marijuana.

 In a market where THC content is a key selling point for dried cannabis, Health Canada’s notice might serve as an important reminder to producers that inaccurate cannabinoid content labels can attract unwanted regulatory scrutiny.

 Cannabinoid labeling based on past cannabinoid values for a specific cannabis cultivar, “or other practices, do not correspond to an accurate measurement of a specific lot’s THC and CBD content values,” according to a bulletin sent to cannabis license holders Tuesday and obtained by MJBizDaily.

 The reminder comes months after British Columbia cannabis producer Pure Sunfarms filed an inquiry with Health Canada seeking clarification on cannabis labeling regulations.